 A Closer Look At The Numbers

-As always, Beacon Economics’ foreign trade analysis cautions against reading too much into month-to-month fluctuations in state export statistics.
-Significant variations may occur as the result of unusual or exceptional one-off trades and may not be indicative of underlying trends.For that reason, Beacon Economics compares the latest three months (i.e., August-October) for which data are available with the corresponding period in the previous year.
+As always, Beacon Economics cautions against reading too much into month-to-month fluctuations in state export statistics, especially when focusing on specific commodities or destinations.
+Significant variations can occur as the result of unusual developments or exceptional one-off trades and may not be indicative of underlying trends.For that reason, Beacon Economics compares the latest three months for which data are available (i.e., December-February) with the corresponding period one year earlier.

 Beacon Economics is a leading provider of economic and data analysis.
 Our research informs the financial and economic strategies of major hedge funds, industry, cities and counties, government agencies, and nonprofit organizations.